Skip to main content

 7. Click Save.

 The output of this gem will only include rows where include_archived is false.
-In the steps below, you’ll create a Prophecy App that lets users change include_archived to true.
+In the steps below, you’ll create an analysis dashboard that lets users change include_archived to true.

 3. Add a Toggle that uses include_archived as a Configuration field, with a label reading Include archived reviews?.